icemanbsi/SkullyMVC/README.md

 Skully MVC

-This is a php MVC framework I have developed myself.
+This is a very simple php MVC framework.

 There are already quite a number of frameworks out there.
 I myself have worked with Zend, Code Igniter, Rails, and Yii frameworks.
 So why another php framework?